 § 25.200 Requirements for notice of funding opportunities, regulations, and application instructions.

-(a) Each Federal awarding agency that awards the types of Federal financial assistance defined in § 25.406 must include the requirements described in paragraph (b) of this section in each notice of funding opportunity, regulation, or other issuance containing instructions for applicants that is issued on or after August 13, 2020.
+(a) A Federal agency that issues Federal financial assistance (see § 25.400) must include the requirements of paragraph (b) of this section in each notice of funding opportunity, regulation, or other issuance containing instructions for applicants that is issued on or after the effective date of this guidance.
+A notice of funding opportunity is any paper or electronic issuance that a Federal agency uses to announce a funding opportunity, whether it is called a “program announcement,” “notice of funding availability,” “broad agency announcement,” “research announcement,” “solicitation,” or any other term.

-(b) The notice of funding opportunity, regulation, or other issuance must require each applicant that applies and does not have an exemption under § 25.110 to:
+(b) The notice of funding opportunity, regulation, or other issuance must require each applicant that does not have an exemption under § 25.110 to:

-(1) Be registered in the SAM prior to submitting an application or plan;
+(1) Be registered in SAM.gov before submitting an application;

-(2) Maintain an active SAM registration with current information, including information on a recipient's immediate and highest level owner and subsidiaries, as well as on all predecessors that have been awarded a Federal contract or grant within the last three years, if applicable, at all times during which it has an active Federal award or an application or plan under consideration by a Federal awarding agency; and
+(2) Maintain a current and active registration in SAM.gov at all times during which it has an active Federal award as a recipient or an application under consideration by a Federal agency.
+The applicant or recipient must review and update its information in SAM.gov annually from the date of initial registration or subsequent updates to ensure it is current, accurate, and complete.
+If applicable, this includes identifying the applicant’s or recipient’s immediate and highest-level owner and subsidiaries, as well as providing information on all predecessors that have received a Federal award or contract within the last three years; and

-(3) Provide its unique entity identifier in each application or plan it submits to the Federal awarding agency.
+(3) Include its UEI in each application it submits to the Federal agency.

-(c) For purposes of this policy:

-(1) The applicant meets the Federal awarding agency's eligibility criteria and has the legal authority to apply and to receive the Federal award.
-For example, if a consortium applies for a Federal award to be made to the consortium as the recipient, the consortium must have a unique entity identifier.
-If a consortium is eligible to receive funding under a Federal awarding agency program but the agency's policy is to make the Federal award to a lead entity for the consortium, the unique entity identifier of the lead applicant will be used.
+(c) For the purposes of this policy, the applicant must meet the Federal agency’s eligibility criteria and have the legal authority to apply for and receive the Federal award.
+For example, if a consortium applies for a Federal award to be made to the consortium as the recipient, the consortium must have a UEI.
+If a consortium is eligible to receive funding under a Federal agency program, but the agency’s policy is to make the Federal award to a lead entity for the consortium, the UEI of the lead applicant must be used.

-(2) A notice of funding opportunity is any paper or electronic issuance that an agency uses to announce a funding opportunity, whether it is called a “program announcement,” “notice of funding availability,” “broad agency announcement,” “research announcement,” “solicitation,” or some other term.

-(3) To remain registered in the SAM database after the initial registration, the applicant is required to review and update its information in the SAM database on an annual basis from the date of initial registration or subsequent updates to ensure it is current, accurate and complete.

-§ 25.205 Effect of noncompliance with a requirement to obtain a unique entity identifier or register in the SAM.
+§ 25.205 Effect of noncompliance with a requirement to obtain a UEI or register in SAM.gov.

-(a) A Federal awarding agency may not make a Federal award or financial modification to an existing Federal award to an applicant or recipient until the entity has complied with the requirements described in § 25.200 to provide a valid unique entity identifier and maintain an active SAM registration with current information (other than any requirement that is not applicable because the entity is exempted under § 25.110).
+(a) Unless an entity is exempt under § 25.110, a Federal agency may not issue a Federal award or amend an existing Federal award to provide additional Federal funds if the entity is not in compliance with the requirements of this part.
+This does not apply to amendments to terminate or close out a Federal award.

-(b) At the time a Federal awarding agency is ready to make a Federal award, if the intended recipient has not complied with an applicable requirement to provide a unique entity identifier or maintain an active SAM registration with current information, the Federal awarding agency:
+(b) At the time a Federal agency is ready to make a Federal award, if the intended recipient has not complied with the requirements to obtain a UEI and maintain an active registration in SAM.gov with current information, the Federal agency may make a Federal award to another applicant.

-(1) May determine that the applicant is not qualified to receive a Federal award; and

-(2) May use that determination as a basis for making a Federal award to another applicant.

 § 25.210 Authority to modify agency application forms or formats.

-To implement the policies in §§ 25.200 and 25.205, a Federal awarding agency may add a unique entity identifier field to information collections previously approved by OMB, without having to obtain further approval to add the field.
+To implement the policies in §§ 25.200 and 25.205, a Federal agency may add a UEI field to information collections previously approved by OMB, with no further approval required.

 § 25.215 Requirements for agency information systems.